-As we follow the deliberations around the potential expansion of the European Union Emissions Trading System (EU ETS), we would like to provide an update on how these changes may impact you.
+As we the deliberations the potential expansion of the European Union Emissions Trading System (EU ETS), we would like to provide an update on how these changes may you.

 MSC has fully complied with all EU MRV (Monitoring, Reporting, Verification) requirements to date and will fully comply with the new requirements of the EU ETS, once the EU Council, and European Parliament and European Commission come to an agreement on its application.

 There are currently at least two paths that policymakers are considering.
 The European Commission has proposed a phased-in approach for the shipping industry over the next four years, beginning on 1 January 2023.
 Meanwhile, the Parliament has recommended 100% application from the start.
 The final start date for coverage has yet to be determined, as the legislative process is still ongoing.